sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Misc. tips

-- You can bookmark the course webpage by right clicking ... on the top-right corner and select bookmark
+- If you are using Firefox, you can bookmark the course webpage by right clicking ... on the top-right corner and select bookmark and save it under "Bookmars toolbar"

 - *If you enabled two-factor authentication, you will experience the following.
 Easiest fix is to disable it.
 (See "Pair programming document" for other suggestions.)